 The Chinese name Shi Quan Da Bu Tang literally means "all-inclusive great tonifying decoction" or "ten complete tonic decoction."
 This classical formula powerfully tonifies Qi and blood and also warms the Yang.
-It is traditionally used for lack of energy, shortness of breath, lightheadedness, pale face, low appetite, intolerance to cold, spontaneous perspiration, or weakness of the lower extremities. †
+It is traditionally used for lack of energy, lack of physical strength, pale face, low appetite, aversion to cold, spontaneous perspiration, or weakness of the lower extremities. †

-The original source of the formula Shi Quan Da Bu Pian can be traced back to the Imperial Grace Formulary of the Tai Ping Era (Tai Ping Hui Min He Ji Ju Fang).
-Today it remains an important tool used in contemporary Chinese Medicine for the treatment of modern diseases which arise from patterns of predominant Qi and blood deficiency with moderate Yang deficiency or cold.†
+The original source of the formula Shi Quan Da Bu Pian can be traced back to the Imperial Grace Formulary of the Tai Ping Era.
+Today it remains an important tool used for the treatment of patterns of predominant Qi and blood deficiency with moderate Yang deficiency or cold.†

 Subjects may present with a pale tongue with a white coating.
 The pulse may be thin, weak and slow.